Research Experience for Undergraduates (REU)

 Other admission requirements:

-- USA citizenship or permanent residence status (For non-KU students)
+• USA citizenship or permanent residence status

-- GPA of 2.6 or better
+• GPA of 2.8 or better

-- No previous research experience is necessary
+• No previous research experience is necessary

 We strongly encourage students from minority serving institutions and community colleges to apply.
 Women, minorities, and students with disabilities are also encouraged to apply.
 The University of Kansas is an equal opportunity institution, and our Academic Achievement and Access Center is dedicated to providing necessary services for individuals with special needs.